Summer Vacation: How to Make the Most of Summer Break for Teens

 Benefits of Continuing to Learn New Things Outside the Classroom

-Although school teaches essential skills like reading, writing, and math, there’s plenty to learn outside of the classroom.
+Although school teaches essential skills like reading, writing, and math, there’s plenty to learn outside of the classroom during summer break.
 When teens learn real-world skills like how to interact with others or solve unfamiliar problems, they prepare for college and work beyond school.
 Learning new skills is also excellent for the brain.

 According to a study published in Psychological Science, learning new skills enhances memory function.
 It also strengthens connections between parts of the brain.
 Here are a couple more reasons to keep learning over the summer.